 Hearing is an essential sense!

-Our hearing sense, or auditory sense, is a sense everyone has typically heard of.
-It responds to noises in the environment.
+Our hearing sense, or auditory sense, is a sense everyone has typically heard of, pun intended!
+The sense of hearing responds to noises or sounds in the environment.
 These noises, or sound waves, travel through our ear to the brain.
 The brain then processes this sensory information.
 Our hearing sense:

 Hearing is an essential sense!

-Our hearing sense, or auditory sense, is a sense everyone has typically heard of.
-It responds to noises in the environment.
+Our hearing sense, or auditory sense, is a sense everyone has typically heard of, pun intended!
+The sense of hearing responds to noises or sounds in the environment.
 These noises, or sound waves, travel through our ear to the brain.
 The brain then processes this sensory information.
 Our hearing sense:

 What might it look like if our hearing sense isn’t working well?

-Some children and adults will have hearing loss.
+Some children and adults have hearing loss.
 This can occur for a number of different reasons.
 Sometimes it might be damage to the ear drum itself.
-It could also be damage to the nerve that connects the ear to the brain, or damage in the brain itself.
+It could also be damage to the nerve that connects the ear to the brain, or damage in the the part of the brain that receives the noises.
 When hearing loss occurs, children may need hearing aids or a cochlear implant.
 They may also communicate through sign language, or lip reading.

 The information on this page focusses on hearing and sensory integration or sensory processing.
 This is different to having hearing loss.
 These children will pass a hearing test without any issues.
 However, their brains process sounds differently.